dev-tunnel/dev-tunnel.github.io/README.md

 Note that you cannot use your github pages site (i.e. `myusername.github.io`) as the 'main" rpID, as there is no way force a content type response header on the .well-known endpoints.
-This is the sole reason the CGI server is used.
+This is the sole reason a server is used.

 # Add origins